WHAT IS A KAPOK PILLOW?

 One of the most striking benefits of a kapok pillow is its soft gentle cushioning.
 The natural woven kapok fiber gently cradles your head when it rests on the pillow.
 Kapok pillows are a good choice for people that want a pillow with a light and fluffy feel.

 The feel of a kapok pillow is comparable to down and raw cotton.
 It is sometimes referred to as a ‘silk-cotton’ pillow.
 Kapok pillows and be fluffed up to restore their volume and shape after a night’s sleep.
-For best results match them up with one of the Top 10 Most Comfortable Mattress.
+For best results match them up with one of our Top 10 Most Comfortable Mattress.

 NATURAL MATERIAL